Digitalswede/ADS_2021/README.md

 <details>
 <summary> 2.4 Planning</summary>
  My contribution: I, along with Leander Loomans, were in charge of documentation.
 This included taking notes whenever important information was recieved from teachers or the problem owner (or internal meetings).
-It also included making documents (internal and external, such as found papers) available for other group members to take part in. <br/>
+It also included making documents (internal and external, such as found papers) available for other group members to take part in. <br>
-  On top of this, every group member was equally involved in updating the Scrumboard on Taiga and making sure it was up to date.<br/>
+  On top of this, every group member was equally involved in updating the Scrumboard on Taiga and making sure it was up to date.<br>

   A screenshot from Taiga with almost everyone's activity: https://i.imgur.com/Q91fnWq.png (It's difficult to get a really descriptive image)